 Improve your credit score!
 This is probably my favorite thing about using credit cards – the more you use ‘em, the more your credit score increases with each on-time payment.
 If you have bad credit or a very limited credit history – using credit cards is a great way to increase your score.
 (Besides paying your bill on time, it’s also a good idea to pay your credit card bill in full each month to avoid paying interest.)

 Rewards (points, miles, cash back, etc.).
 This is a fun one – come on, you literally get rewarded for using your credit card!
 There are credit cards that reward you with airline miles, hotel stays, cash, gift cards, all kinds of stuff – it’s amazing.
 If you’re not using a rewards card to pay for wedding expenses, you’re missing out on free money!
-Consider applying for a rewards card.
+Consider applying for a rewards card, I highly recommend the Chase Sapphire Preferred card (here’s my referral link).
 You’re going to pay for a lot of wedding expenses – why not get some rewards out of it?
-(Luis and I paid for our honeymoon flights and hotels purely with credit card points!)
+(Luis and I paid for our honeymoon flights and hotels purely with our credit card points!)